LeanneLibGriff/nine-repro/Step3Naming.md

 ## What is a File Naming Convention?

-A File Naming Convention (FNC) is a system for naming your all your files with a description of the contents and the context.
+A File Naming Convention (FNC) is a system for naming your all your files to include a description of the contents and the context.
 This is a system that is best established as early as possible; ideally before collection research data.

 ## What is a File Name?
-***File names*** are the names that are listed in the file directory and that team members give when saving a new file.
+***File names*** are simply those names that you must give when saving to any new file, and which are listed in the directory of a folder.
+The FNC is used at that stage with each file that forms any part of your research.

 ### What are the benefits of using a file naming convention?
 Naming files consistently, logically and in a predictable manner will prevent against unorganised files, misplaced or lost data.
-It could also prevent possible backlogs or project delays.
+It can also prevent backlogs or project delays by presenting a clear and real-time display of the current or completed work.

 ### Coming up with a plan for your team on how to name files.
 Former PhD student and subsequent founder of the Figshare platform, Mark Hahnel, typified a common challenge: *‘During my PhD I was never good at managing my research data.
 I had so many different file names for my data that I always struggled to find the correct file quickly and easily when it was requested.
 My former PI was so horrified upon seeing the state of my data organisation that she held an emergency lab book meeting with the rest of my group when l was leaving’*.